Understanding APA's Unusual Options Activity | Benzinga

 Understanding APA's Unusual Options Activity

-APA (NASDAQ:APA) shares experienced unusual options activity on Friday.
-The stock price moved down to $18.63 following the option alert.
+APA (NASDAQ:APA) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $18.53 following the option alert.

 - Sentiment: BULLISH